I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

 - Sunflower oil – 0-2 rating

-Oh yes, there are sooo many oils that you probably are using but can seriously activate acne by clogging your pores.
+Oh yes, there are so many oils that you probably are using, but they can seriously activate acne by clogging your pores.
 Here are some of them listed below:

 - Coconut oil – 4 rating

 - Wheat germ oil – 5 rating

 Try to ditch these oils before it gets too late.
 And if any of the above is working fine for you, you never know when it’ll start going downhill.
 So it’s always better to prevent than cure.